Skip to content

 Required tests:

 Please note that not all tests are needed.
-You only need to have one of the GMAT or GRE, and for international students without a previous degree from an English-speaking university, one of TOEFL (minimum 94), IELTS (minimum 7), or PTE Academic.
+You only need to have a GMAT above 600 or equivalent GRE score, and for international students without a previous degree from an English-speaking university, one of TOEFL (minimum 85) or equivalent score with IELTS.

 Tuition and Fees: